Ten years of extreme gravity tests of general theory of relativity with gravitational-wave observations: Tests of GR and results from GW observations

-GW150914 provided the first constraints on higher-order PN deviation parameters.\footnote{Binary pulsars, e.g., J0737-3039~\cite{Kramer:2021jcw}, also provide constraints on PN deviation parameters, but these are generally weak except for the 0PN coefficient, which is constrained about three orders of magnitude better, and the 0.5PN coefficient, which yields a comparable constraint~\cite{Kramer:2021jcw}.
-These remarkably tighter bounds at 0PN order arise from the long observational time of binary pulsars.} Only the TIGER framework was applied in this analysis, as FTI had not yet been developed at that time.
+GW150914 provided the first constraints on higher-order PN deviation parameters.\footnote{Binary pulsars, e.g., PSR J0737-3039~\cite{Kramer:2021jcw}, also provide constraints on PN deviation parameters, but these are generally weak except for the $-1$PN, $0$PN, and $0.5$PN coefficients. $-1$PN and $0$PN coefficients are constrained several orders of magnitude better while the 0.5PN coefficient yields a comparable constraint~\cite{Kramer:2021jcw}.
+These remarkably tighter bounds at $-1$PN and $0$PN order arise from the long observational time of binary pulsars.} Only the TIGER framework was applied in this analysis, as FTI had not yet been developed at that time.
 In this analysis, both single-parameter and multi-parameter tests were performed.
 In single-parameter tests, only one deviation parameter is allowed to vary (along with the binary's GR parameters), while the remaining deviation parameters are fixed to their GR values (i.e., zero).
 In these tests, deviations at multiple PN orders can still be detected, even if the phase at a specific PN order is not directly modified (see~\cite{Meidam:2017dgf,Johnson-McDaniel:2021yge}).
 In a multi-parameter test, all deviation parameters (as a group of inspiral, intermediate, and merger deviation parameters) were varied simultaneously along with the binary's GR parameters.
 Due to the strong correlations between parameters, the multi-parameter test did not provide meaningful constraints on most of the deviation parameters.
 However, all deviation parameters were found to be consistent with zero in both types of tests.
-After GW150914, only single-parameter parameterized post-Newtonian tests have been performed on subsequent detections.
+After GW150914, only single-parameter parameterized tests have been performed on subsequent detections.
 The TIGER framework was applied to GW151226~\cite{LIGOScientific:2016sjg}, GW170104~\cite{LIGOScientific:2017bnn}, and GW170817 (along with FTI for the latter).
 Again, no statistically significant deviations from the GR predictions were found in any of these analyses.
 In the future, it will be possible to constrain all PN deviation parameters simultaneously using multiband observations of a population of BBHs with space- and ground-based GW detectors~\cite{Gupta:2020lxa,Datta:2020vcj}.
 Furthermore, the use of principal component analysis (PCA)~\cite{Pai:2012mv,Shoom:2021mdj} can provide tight constraints on combinations of PN deviation parameters even with a single-band observation~\cite{Saleem:2021nsb,Datta:2022izc,Datta:2023muk}.
 In fact, very recently, Mahapatra et al.~\cite{Mahapatra:2025cwk} applied PCA-based tests (in both the TIGER and FTI frameworks) to the GWTC-3 events and found them to be consistent with GR.